TarandeepNandhra/Makersbnb/README.md

 CREATE TABLE users(id SERIAL PRIMARY KEY, username VARCHAR(30), name VARCHAR(50), email VARCHAR(50), password VARCHAR(100));
 CREATE TABLE listings(id SERIAL PRIMARY KEY, title VARCHAR(50), description VARCHAR(200), price INTEGER, host_id INTEGER REFERENCES users (id));
 ```
-* The following databases are sufficicent for testing, if you would like to use the website, register a user, login (ADD STUFF)!
+* The following databases are sufficicent for testing, if you would like to use the website, register a user and login.
 * `rspec` to view tests
 * `rackup` to run ruby server when in root directory
 * `http://127.0.0.1:9292/` in browser to view app